openedx/edx-platform/docs/decisions/0003-reduce-bokchoy-testing.rst

 Recommendation
 ==============

-Based on the info we have so far, we should only run a suite of smoke tests in bokchoy that ensure the frontend is not entirely broken.
+Based on the info we have so far, we will only run a suite of smoke tests in bokchoy that ensure the frontend is not entirely broken.

 For the experiment, we will use the a11y bokchoy tests as a simple stand-in for a suite of smoke tests, because it is already a much smaller suite of happy path tests.